Aphtasik/pokerRangeTrainingTool/README.md

 ## Usage
 - Start the script with "python3 src/app.py" from the root folder of the project
+- Enter the type of range
-- Enter the range to work on (in a Flopzilla Format)
+- Enter the range
 - Enter the number of hands to work on
-- Hands will appear, just press 'y' or 'n' for yes/no to indicate if the hand showing on screen is within your range or not
+- Hands will appear, just press 'y' or 'n' for yes/no to indicate if the hand showing on screen is within your range or not, or use 'q' to quit
 - See your result

 ## Run API